-Other expense, net primarily consists of income related to legal settlements and gains and losses from transactions denominated in a currency other than the functional currency.
+Other expense, net primarily consists of gains and losses from transactions denominated in a currency other than the functional currency.

 Interest Income

 Interest income consists primarily of interest earned on our cash and cash equivalents, restricted cash and cash equivalents, and marketable securities.